MicrosoftDocs/learn/learn-pr/wwl-azure/examine-azure-stream-analytics-azure-functions/includes/12-asa-outputs.md

 When Azure Stream Analytics receives a 413 ("http Request Entity Too Large") exception from an Azure function, it reduces the size of the batches that it sends to Azure Functions.
 In your Azure function code, use this exception to make sure that Azure Stream Analytics does not send oversized batches.
 Also, make sure that the maximum batch count and size values used in the function are consistent with the values entered in the Stream Analytics portal.

+> [!NOTE]
-**Note** During test connection, Stream Analytics sends an empty batch to Azure Functions to test if the connection between the two works.
+> During test connection, Stream Analytics sends an empty batch to Azure Functions to test if the connection between the two works.
 Make sure that your Functions app handles empty batch requests to make sure test connection passes.

 Also, in a situation where there is no event landing in a time window, no output is generated.
 As a result, the computeResult function isn't called.
 This behavior is consistent with the built-in windowed aggregate functions.